 Big Chief Mountain Summit Views

-Morning temperatures were higher than the forecast.
-It got warm quickly once the breeze stopped.
-The two skiers we heard talking earlier joined us on top later.
-They had taken the ski lift up to the ridge.
-But they were on their way to ski in the Mill Creek Basin.
+Morning temperatures were higher than the forecast and grew even warmer once the breeze stopped.
+The two skiers we heard earlier soon joined us on top.
+They had taken the ski lift to the ridge but were going to Mill Creek Basin.
 What a great idea!

-The excellent east views included Jim Hill Mountain and Rock Mountain.
-Then there were K9, Mount Daniel, and the impressive Bulls Tooth to the south.
-Mount Sawyer, Bald Eagle Peak, Labyrinth Mountain, and Jove Peak to the north were also viaible.
+The excellent east views included Jim Hill Mountain, Bulls Tooth, and Rock Mountain.
+To the west were K9, The Hydrant, and Mount Daniel, plus others.
+Mount Sawyer, Bald Eagle Peak, Labyrinth Mountain, and Jove Peak to the north were also visible.

 See more trip photos here.